Kinan Azmeh, clarinet

 Dinuk Wijeratne: Clarinet Concerto*

 Beethoven: Symphony No. 7

 Nova Scotia’s own Dinuk Wijeratne is a JUNO-winning dynamo.
 He’s “exuberantly creative” (New York Times).
 “Internationally respected for his virtuosity and sensitivity” (CBC).
 “An artist who reflects a positive vision of our cultural future” (Toronto Star).
 Now, Symphony Nova Scotia proudly presents Dinuk’s newest work – the middle-Eastern-influenced Clarinet Concerto, written specifically for Dinuk’s close friend and longtime collaborator, the Syrian-born clarinetist Kinan Azmeh.
-Plus, we perform Ligeti’s Concert Românesc, made famous from Kubrick’s 2001: A Space Odyssey, and finally, Beethoven’s stunning Symphony No. 7 – a beautiful, unforgettable masterpiece, and one of the most popular symphonies of all time.
+Plus, we perform Ligeti’s Concert Românesc, who was brought to fame from Kubrick’s 2001: A Space Odyssey, and finally, Beethoven’s stunning Symphony No. 7 – a beautiful, unforgettable masterpiece, and one of the most popular symphonies of all time.

 * Commissioned by Symphony Nova Scotia